Lucas3oo/sonarlint-gradle-plugin/README.md

 ```

 ### Apply to Kotlin project
-If the project has the kotlin plugin applied then
+If the project has the Kotlin plugin applied then that means the Java plugin is applied too.
-then `Sonarlint` task will be generated for main and test classes E.g. `sonarlintKotlinMain` and `sonarlintKotlinTest`.
+The `Sonarlint` task will be generated for main and test classes.
+E.g. `sonarlintMain` and `sonarlintTest`.
+The source code and resources for the 'main' source set will be scanned using all the SonarLint plugins you
+configure.
+So if you have both Java and Kotlin source code then configure all
+the language plugins for your code.
+Like both `org.sonarsource.java:sonar-java-plugin:7.15.0.30507`
+and `org.sonarsource.kotlin:sonar-kotlin-plugin:2.10.0.1456` and any additionally plugin you need.

 Typical `gradle.build.kts`: